 What the Law says about Provocation

-SECTION 23 of the NSW Crimes Act provides for the partial defence of provocation to murder which, if established, can reduce murder to manslaughter.
+Section 23 of the NSW Crimes Act, 1900, provides for the partial defence of provocation to murder which, if established, can reduce murder to manslaughter.

-Provocation is established where a killing is the result of a loss of self control by a person that was induced by “any conduct of the deceased toward or affecting” the killer.
+Provocation is established where a killing is the result of a loss of self-control by a person who was induced by “any conduct of the deceased toward or affecting” the killer.